Testing

 CQLSH tests

-There is a helper script that does all of those things for you.
+CQLSH tests are located in the pylib/cqlshlib/test directory.
+There is a helper script that runs the tests for you.
 In particular, it builds the Cassandra project, creates a virtual environment, runs the CCM cluster, executes the tests, and eventually removes the cluster.
 You find the script in the pylib directory.
 The only argument it requires is the Cassandra project directory:

 cassandra@b69a382da7cd:~/cassandra/pylib$ ./cassandra-cqlsh-tests.sh /home/cassandra/cassandra